tamseel101/expense_tracker/README.md

-# expense_tracker
+Expense Tracker
- Expense Tracker in Python
+Expense Tracker in Python using sqlite3